jatupan1989/boomjum1989/The-matrix-toolbar.md

 ![Matrix toolbar](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-toolbar-4.png)

+The feature is still beta, and of course writing preset recipes take time.
+Evebtually there will be enough preset recipes out to assist less geeky users of the extension.

 ### Remove temporary rules from current matrix

 ![Matrix toolbar](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-toolbar-5.png)

 Clicking this button will cause all temporary rules to be wiped out.
 Only the permanent rules will be active in the matrix.
+(Note that prior to version 0.7.9.4, this icon was to remove *all* temporary scopes and rules.)

 ### Remove all temporary rules

 ![Matrix toolbar](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-toolbar-6.png)

+To remove *all* temporary rules, including those not appearing in the current matrix, click this icon.

 ### Force reload the web page